Jules Verne Trophy: Rules

 The Jules Verne Trophy is awarded to the challenger who breaks the previous Jules Verne record of the round the world voyage under sail.
 The winner holds the trophy until such time as his/her record has been bettered.
 The boats must solely be propelled by natural forces of the wind and of the crew, but the trophy is open to any type of boat with no restrictions.
 Crew size is not restricted either.
 The circumnavigation must be completed non-stop and with no physical outside assistance, although on-shore weather routing is allowed.
 The challengers must respect certain safety rules.

 History

 The original idea for this competition has been attributed to Yves Le Cornec in 1985.
 The rules were defined in 1990.
 A committee was put in place to guarantee respect of the rules and fairplay.
-This committee included Peter Blake, Florence Arthaud, Jean François Coste, Yvon Fauconnier, Gabrie Guilly, Robin Knox-Johnston, Titouan Lamazou, Yves Le Cornec, Bruno Peyron, Olivier de Kersauson, and Didier Ragot.
+This committee included Peter Blake, Florence Arthaud, Jean-François Coste, Yvon Fauconnier, Gabrie Guilly, Robin Knox-Johnston, Titouan Lamazou, Yves Le Cornec, Bruno Peyron, Olivier de Kersauson, and Didier Ragot.

 While the current holder of the trophy, Francis Joyon, also holds the around the world sailing record, this has not always been the case.
 In 2004 Steve Fossett broke the world record with the catamaran Cheyenne but was not awarded the trophy.
-According to reports, the trophy organizers requested a higher entrance fee from Fossett than from the other competitors, the difference which he refused to pay.
+According to reports, the trophy organizers requested a higher entrance fee from Fossett than from the other competitors, the difference which he refused to pay (€30,000 upfront versus €11,000 & only needed to pay if they won the trophy).
 The winner of the trophy that year was Olivier de Kersauson on Geronimo, with a time which was five days slower than Fossett's world record.